 Fierce Husky look does not make him a guard dog.
 Rather, he is a tireless worker.
 This is a tremendous digger and will most likely ruin your beautifully furnished place.
 It happens when he is bored.
 These bad qualities are compensated with eagerness and humor.

 Rhodesian Ridgeback will scarcely bark.
 But he is the dog who used to fight with the lions in Africa.
 So, this is a protection dog for a family.
 These are good hearted big dogs.

 High intelligence as well as spirit is a Schnauzer trademark.
 Standard Schnauzers need a good amount of exercise for maintenance.
 They can fit in your personal guard capacity.
 Training them is quite easy because of their swift learning ability.

 Australian Shepherd intelligence rank (42 Among 137):

-This is a herding dog and like all the other herders he is a bit more smart.
-He is an authoritative dog and will unseat you from leadership at opportune moment.
+This is a herding dog and like all the other herders he is a bit smarter.
+He is an authoritative dog and will unseat you from leadership at the opportune moment.
 However, their loyalty to the family is unquestionable.
 Despite the name, he is born and bred in America.
 He is like no-job-no-happiness dog.